Embedded SDK

 -

-Create a brand.
+Create an organisation.
 Use

-Create an ImpactPay session.
+Create a post-purchase session.
 Call

 Initialise the SDK.
 On the client, use the